mattzcarey/code-review-gpt/setup.md

 - `--debug` - Runs the application in debug mode.
 This will enable debug logging.

 - `--org` - The organization id to be used for OpenAI.
 This should only be used if you are member of multiple organisations and want to use your non default org.

+### Environment Variables

+- `CUSTOM_LANGUAGE_MAP` - JSON string containing custom file extension to language mappings.
+Example: `{".mjs": "JavaScript", ".tsx": "TypeScript React"}`.
+These mappings will be merged with the default language map.